anna099/hegel/1-introduction.md

 Spinoza had been accused of.
 The principle of Leibnizian rationalism was the *Principle of Sufficient Reason*, which Jacobi equated with the idea that *ex nihilo nihil fit*.
-Consequently, the rationalist must accept that the reason for X also has a reason, which also has a reason, and so on.
+Consequently, the rationalist must accept that the reason for *x* also has a reason, which also has a reason, and so on.
 The notion of a **first cause** thus emerges to halt this infinite regress of reasons.
 Though we might suspect that God would be identified as the first cause, Jacobi's reading of Spinoza led him to claim otherwise.
 For Spinoza, the first cause is *being itself*, or, the totality of *all that is*, because a first cause could be neither transcendental (and therefore conditioned by nothing, contravening the Principle of Sufficient Reason) nor rational (and therefore capable of representation, making it relational and therefore not self-standing).
 Thus, according to Spinoza (and Jacobi), rationalism is necessarily atheistic.
 It is also fatalistic, because to affirm free will is to affirm the possibility of multiple first causes (i.e. willing agents), and nihilistic, since it denies the existence of entities altogether: for Spinoza, every 'thing' is merely a modification of the single substance (*being* or nature).<sup>[c](#c)</sup>

 The German rationalist project was thereby called into question by Jacobi.
 If it